VvSdC/statistics/README.md

   - Dividing people based on age groups

 - Cluster sampling : <br><br>
-  We divide the population into clusters and then randomly select members from each cluster.
+  We divide the population into clusters, randomly select clusters and then select all members from that clusters.
   <br>
   Examples of cluster sampling: <br>
-  - Randomly select several schools from a district and randomly surveying all teachers within those schools.
+  - Randomly select a district and survey all teachers in the selected schools.

+- Multi stage sampling : <br><br>
+  We combine different sampling methods.
+It usually involves selecting clusters and then random sampling within those clusters.<br>
+  Examples of multi stage sampling: <br>
+  - Randomly select cities and in each selected city, randomly sampling households.

 <br><br>